 Full Subject-Based Banding

-Kent Ridge Secondary School is one of 30+ secondary schools which will implement Full Subject-Based Banding (Full SBB) from 2023.
+Kent Ridge Secondary School has implemented Full Subject-Based Banding (Full SBB) since 2023.

 Purpose of Full SBB